Updated February 2020

 There is also some debate about moisture being trapped if all sides of deck boards are stained.
 This varies by opinion but all boards should be able to breathe.
 Whatever the case, it seems that just staining only the top exposed surfaces of a deck make the most sense.

-One acceptable reason to stain the undersides of a deck would be for appearance especially on an upper level deck where the underside is more noticeable.
+One acceptable reason to stain the underside of a deck would be for appearance especially on an upper-level deck where the underside is more noticeable.